meysamSamanpour/AspnetCoreBoilerTemplate/README.md

 all the names starts with "Meys".
 Consider it as an example of a project.
 Then all the project can be named Mey.XXX like, 	Meys.Data, Meys.Service.Tests

 Folder and Solution structure:
 I am using the solution folders to organize my solution, the solution folders are very useful specially when you use numbers in them.
-At a glance, I can tell what is my lowest layer in regards to the database.
+At a glance, in terms of dataase,  I can tell what is my lowest layer.